-During the Coronavirus Disease (COVID-19) emergency, the San Francisco Public Utilities Commission (SFPUC) Rate Fairness Board’s regular meeting room at 525 Golden Gate Avenue, is closed.
-The Board and SFPUC staff will convene Rate Fairness Board meetings remotely by teleconference.
+The San Francisco Public Utilities Commission (SFPUC) Rate Fairness Board and SFPUC staff will convene Rate Fairness Board meetings in-person and remotely by teleconference.
+For instructions on how to join the meeting remotely and make comment, please refer to the agenda for each meeting.

 The current rate package was developed through a series of public meetings by staff with the input, guidance and review of the Rate Fairness Board, an advisory group of ratepayers and City financial officers created under the voter-approved Proposition E (2002) to ensure rate stability, fairness and affordability.

 Meetings and Minutes

 2021 Agendas Supporting Documents 2021 Minutes November 12 Item 5a November 12 (approved) September 24 Item 4a

 September 24 (approved) July 30 July 30 (approved) April 23 Item 4a

 April 23 (approved) 2020 Agendas Supporting Documents 2020 Minutes December 21 Item 4a

 October 9 (approved)